slackapi/java-slack-sdk/docs/guides/web-api-basics.md

 import com.slack.api.methods.metrics.MetricsDatastore;
 import com.slack.api.methods.metrics.impl.MemoryMetricsDatastore;

-// Give the number of nodes if you run a same app on 12 nodes config.getMethodsConfig().setMetricsDatastore(new MemoryMetricsDatastore(12));
+// Give the number of nodes if you run a same app on 3 nodes (default: 1) config.getMethodsConfig().setMetricsDatastore(new MemoryMetricsDatastore(3));
 ```

 The metrics datastore provides useful information to get along with the Rate Limits.
 The structure of metrics looks as below.

 The following example is a JSON representation of a **MethodsStats** instance.
-The stats data is recorded per **MethodsConfig**.
-The metrics database and its stats supports multiple workspaces.
+The stats data is recorded per **MethodsConfig**'s executor name.
+The metrics and stats support multiple workspaces.
 So, for most cases, a single stats should be shared among multiple API methods clients.
 But if your server behaves as multiple Slack apps, it's also possible to have several **MethodsConfig** objects per Slack app.

 |Key|Possible Value|
 |-|-|